ClaraSoenderborg/progsomdata/ProgSomData/Assignment7/exercises.md

 The bytecode uses labels and instructions like IFZERO, IFNZERO and GOTO to handle the while loop and the conditions with modulo.
 This makes the bytecode very complex to understand.

 # Question 8.5
-See file Absyn.fs, CLex.fs, CPar.fsy, ex8_5.c
+See file Absyn.fs, CLex.fsl, CPar.fsy, ex8_5.c

 Test code: